 Anxiety, depression, and burnout zap the joy out of life.
-Sometimes they co-occur and may be hard to distinguish from one another.
-Avoiding burnout if you have high functioning (or not so high functioning) anxiety or depression can be extra tricky.
-Especially with overlapping signs and symptoms.
-And, because of anxiety and depression, your resilience to stress is less than it would otherwise be.
-Anxiety and depression lower your threshold for staying engaged in life.
-That lower threshold makes burnout more likely.
+Sometimes they co-occur and can be difficult to distinguish from each other.
+Avoiding burnout if you have high-functioning (or not-so-high-functioning) anxiety or depression can be extra tricky, especially with overlapping signs and symptoms.

 What is burnout?
 How do you know if you are burned out?

 This is a good question.
 You need to know what you’re looking for in order to identify it and do something about it.

 Burnout can happen to anyone and goes deeper than merely feeling tired and stressed.
 When burned out, people feel mentally, physically, and emotionally exhausted.
 Drained.
 They tend to be pessimistic and feel like they have nothing left to give.
 Dealing with everyday responsibilities becomes too much.
 Even getting out of bed is daunting.

 Burnout happens as a result of chronic stress.

 A common example is caretaking while juggling other home and work demands.
 Exposure to negative health or political news day after day can also take a cumulative toll.

 The recent political climate surrounding the 2020 election led to burnout for many, as has living through the coronavirus pandemic.

 Along with an increase in burnout rates, anxiety and depression rates have also increased during this time.

 Burnout tends not to go away on its own.